 The Next Six Years

 For the next six years, Diane takes the reader along as she and Shane navigate not only the intricacies of the Canadian correctional system but the difficulties and complexities of maintaining a loving and supportive relationship with an incarcerated person.
 For every step forward, there are two or more steps back.
-Shane does eventually get paroled back into society, and Diane used to living alone, now finds it difficult to share her life with a man, let alone a federal offender and all the psychological baggage he brings into the relationship.
+Shane does eventually get paroled back into society, and Diane who is used to living alone, now finds it difficult to share her life with a man, let alone a federal offender and all the psychological baggage he brings into the relationship.
 Eventually, this takes a toll on both of them and the downward spiral of their love and their on-again/off again romance is well documented in the narrative.

 A Learning Experience